CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

    ![](./media/st-store-ex3-g117.png)

-1. Again the agent will ask a question to get a description on the ticket.
-Provide the below description:
+1. Again, the agent will ask a question to get a description of the ticket.
+Provide the description below:

    ```
-   I returned an order and requested for a refund .
+   I returned an order and requested a refund.
 However, I have not yet received the refunded amount.
    The expected refund timeline has passed, and I would appreciate it if you could look into this matter.
 Please let me know if any additional information is required from my side.
    ```